A Weekend in Paris - my best Travel Tips

 I would like to pass the elegant Pont Alexandre up to the Place de la Concorde, but unfortunately, this is wishful thinking on this late Saturday afternoon.
 From far I can already hear the noise of the so-called „maillots jaunes“, protesters in yellow vests.
 Nothing against peaceful demonstrations but obviously, tear gas is used here that spoils the air.
 Just get away from here, even though I have to walk a few extra miles in order to avoid the roadblocks.

 No way to get to the Place de la Concorde today.
 Police are everywhere and I am also a bit tired.
 So I return to my hotel to enjoy a quiet evening, also keeping in mind that I have a dinner date with a friend the following evening.
 Ah – did I forget Madame Eiffel Tower?
 I have seen the city`s attraction number one, of course.
-Malicious tongues tell you that there is no place in the city where you do not see this old iron monster.
+Malicious tongues tell you that there is no place in Paris where you do not see this old iron monster.
 True?
 No, of course not.
 And I love that old lady called "Tour Eiffel".

 The next day I finally get to the Place de la Concorde and relax again at the Tuileries.
 Loads of people again, after all it`s Sunday and again a lovely spring day.
 However, no protesters, just awesome!
 I really have to take a quick look at the Centre Pompidou, a (still) futuristic building of the 70s with many exhibitions.
 From here it is a very short walk to „Les Halles“, the old Parisian market.
 Over the past years, this place has been embellished with splendid gardens, art and the new „Canopées“ with lots of boutiques and cafés, including the „Champeaux“ which is run by Alain Ducasse, a famous chef who has earned a Michelin star.
 This place is full of Parisians who enjoy big lunch meals on a Sunday.
 It seems like Parisians are eating all the time (and drinking red wine).
 Quite frankly, I am not really into French cuisine, just too much meat.
 However, there are alternatives such as those many Asian restaurants.
 And Paris is said to have the best falafels in all of Europe.